 Sometimes the best way to see the expansive, diverse beauty of Santa Cruz County is by taking a scenic drive.
 Take Highway 1 North and see the rugged coast of Davenport or head into the redwood forest in the San Lorenzo Valley on Highway 9.
 If you’re looking to hop out of the car to stretch your legs or grab a bite – check out four of our favorite Explore + Eat Day Trips.

 We hope you enjoy this list of classically Santa Cruz things to do!
-We ask that anyone visiting Santa Cruz County respect our local health ordinances, pack your trash, and help keep our community safe and beautiful!
+We ask that anyone visiting Santa Cruz County to mind businesses’ safety guidelines, pack your trash, and help keep our community safe and beautiful!